mkylahyun/DH110/assignment001/README.md

 ### About the Project - Responsible Consumption and Production
 The UN states that each year an estimated 1/3 of all food produced, which is equivalent to 1.3 billion tons, is wasted.
 We’ve all produced food waste at least once in our lives, either by letting our fruits and vegetables spoil or ordering more than we can eat at restaurants.
 Especially in big cities, we are surrounded by abundance of food that we do not realize how harmful wasting food is to our environment.
 According to the [UN](https://www.un.org/sustainabledevelopment/sustainable-consumption-production/), the food sector is responsible for about 30% of the world’s total energy consumption and about 22% of total Greenhouse Gas emissions.
 We need to realize that food production uses great amounts of our resources and energy so when we waste food, we are wasting all the resources that went into the production as well as increasing green house gas emissions.

 At the cost of depleting our natural resources, we’re consuming and producing more to fuel the global economy thus creating as much waste.
 A step everyone can make towards responsible consumption and production is to live sustainably by reducing waste and learning waste management.
 For this project, I will be focusing on how we can adapt a sustainable lifestyle to reduce food waste and make responsible choices in managing food for a more sustainable future.
+I hope to contribute with my UX Design a website/app that can encourage sustainble lifestyles by offering tangible information with practical methods to reduce waste by consuming responsibly.

 ### Jakob Nielson's [10 Usability Heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/)